Respite makes a difference

 We believe that a cancer diagnosis affects the cancer patient, the caregiver and the family members in complex ways.
-Our hope for each of our travelers is that while on respite, they laugh a little louder, hug a little more and recognize that love defines their life story, not cancer.
+Our hope for our patients and caregivers is that while on respite, they laugh a little louder, hug a little more and recognize that love defines their life story, not cancer.
 Our program is structured to effectuate meaningful change following a model for family health.
 This model includes family, brain, physical, psychosocial, emotional, spiritual and financial health.
-Learn more about how our program affects these areas here.
+Learn more about how our program improves these health outcomes here.

-We strive to create a meaningful experience for each traveler and ask our patients and nominators to complete pre and post respite outcome measures.
-We invite you to view the results below.
-We also encourage you to view the outcomes outlined in our strategic plan that are specific to respites with our travel partner, Woodloch Resort.
+We strive to create a meaningful experience for each recipient and ask our patients and nominators to complete pre and post respite outcome measures.
+We invite you to view the results below, specific to Travel Respites at Woodloch Resort!
+View the full outcome presentation here.